 We enjoyed seeing a whole village who's livelihood centers around granite carving and were a little sorry that we didn't see anything we could buy that would support their work.

 On the drive to find the village of Shiarapatna we happened to pass through another village where we saw large woven frames- perhaps bamboo or maybe palm- with large concentric circles of the same material on the frames.
 The space between the circles had pale yellow fluffy balls spread all over.
 We quickly realized that this was a silk farm!
 Apparently silk was once a huge industry in this area.
 It is still very popular, but seems a bit less so now.
 The yellowish fluffy things were coccoons.
+We got out of the car and attracted a lot of people following us as we looked.
+They showed us sillk worms that were just starting to form their coccoon and all th eothers where they were finishing.
+They gave us a few coccoons.
+They told us (in Kannada through Josef) that they get about 180Rs per KG for the raw silk.
+That is roughly $1.65 for 1 lb which is not a lot of money for silk.

 There are a lot of holidays around this time of year.
 It seems a little similar to the Thanksgiving- New Year period in the US.
 There are many "pujas"- this is often spelled other ways.
 These seem to be ceremonys of various sorts.
 Last weekend there was one in which all mechanical devices were given some sort of blessing.
 There are bits of paint and other colors at various places all over our apartment building from the ceremony.
 That particular one might be regarded as honoring professions, but much of it is directed at the machines.